7 Ways to Increase Pre-Owned Profits

 • Profitable trade-in negotiations

-6. Nurture Leads
+6. Nurture Your Used Car Leads

-Although the pre-owned sales cycle is usually shorter than that of a new vehicle, it is still essential to follow up on leads.
+Although the pre-owned sales cycle is often shorter than that of a new vehicle, it is still essential to follow up on leads.
+With the right technology at hand, your staff can simplify examination of your CRM’s daily sales activities, such as:

-• Emails
+• Emails and texts

 • Appointments

-7. Reduce Input Times
+7. Reduce Used Vehicle Input Times

 Return to All